 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it is about balancing what you think you’re worth versus what an employer thinks they’re able to pay.
-If it’s done right it can be positive for both parties that results in a greater salary for the employee, as well as greater satisfaction for the employees in their work.
+Negotiating a salary can be an arduous process because it involves balancing what you consider your worth and what an employer thinks they can afford.
+But, if it’s done correctly, it can be a positive experience for both parties that results in a higher salary for the employee and a greater employee engagement in their work.
 Here’s how you can make your salary negotiation a success.

 The most important takeaways

-• Before you negotiate your salary study market rates and industry standards to ensure that your salary request is realistic.
+• Before you make a salary offer make sure you research market rates as well as industry standards to ensure your salary request is realistic.

-• Collect information through the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+• Collect information through the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Make a list of talking points ahead time, including education & accreditation in the form of years of relevant work experiences, achievements and results as well as unique skill sets and capabilities, knowledge of the industry, and potential for training.
+• Prepare talking points ahead of the time, including education and certificates in the form of years of relevant work knowledge, accomplishments and achievements and unique skills abilities, industry expertise, and training opportunities.

-• During negotiations, be confident and articulate but also flexible and open.
-Highlight tangible results that you achieved in your previous roles.
+• During the negotiation, be assertive and confident, yet flexible and open.
+Highlight tangible results that you have achieved in previous roles.

-• Keep a positive and upbeat tone throughout the conversation and be active in your listening.
+• Maintain a positive tone throughout the conversation, and engage in active listening.

 Do your research